CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 | other            | Another license type.                                                                                                                                             |

-Solutions supporting the Software Development Life Cycle (SDLC) typically involve open source license compliance or intellectual property use cases.
-Whereas Software Asset Management (SAM) is largely concerned with commercial license and procurement use cases.
+Solutions supporting the Software Development Life Cycle (SDLC) typically involve open-source license compliance or intellectual property use cases.
+Whereas Software Asset Management (SAM) is primarily concerned with commercial license and procurement use cases.
 OWASP CycloneDX has extensive support for both and can be applied to any component or service within a BOM.

 ## Outdated Component Analysis
-Relying on outdated components can have a significant impact on the security, stability, and performance of software.
+Relying on outdated components can have a significant impact on the security, stability, and performance of the software.
 Outdated components may have known vulnerabilities that can be exploited by attackers, leading to data breaches or other security issues.
 Additionally, newer versions of components may include bug fixes or performance improvements that can enhance the overall functionality of the software.

 Updating components is not a one-time task but a continuous process.
-New vulnerabilities and bugs are constantly being discovered, and new updates are being released to fix them.
+New vulnerabilities and bugs are constantly being discovered, and the latest updates are being released to fix them.
 Thus, it is crucial to regularly check for updates and keep components up to date.
 Ignoring updates and running software with outdated components can lead to increased time to mitigate vulnerabilities should a previously unknown vulnerability become known.

-open source, end-of-life
+Identifying end-of-life components can be challenging as the data may be difficult to obtain.
+However, some sources of commercial vulnerability intelligence do provide this data, which can help identify up-to-date components, but are otherwise no longer supported.

 ## Provenance
 Provenance refers to the history of the origin and ownership of a component.
 In the context of a software supply chain,